UjuAyoku/outbreak-hotspot-tracker/README.md

 🔴 Cluster 3

-Each centroid is marked with an X and of the same color as the cluster it belongs to.
+Each centroid is marked with an X and is of the same color as the cluster it belongs to.

 ## Extensions:
 - Incorporate time-stamped location data to track spread over time